VortexisTV/Asus-Zenbook-UX331-Hackintosh/README.md

-# Clover EFI designed to work with ASUS Zenbook UX331 (Whiskey Lake) (WIP)
+# ASUS Zenbook UX331 Clover EFI Hackintosh built

+## Hardware Compatibility
-May also work with Zenbook models under UX330.
+Clover may also work with Zenbook models under UX333.
+Specifically geared towards Zenbooks with Coffee Lake laptop processors.

-## Software Compatibilty
+## Software Compatibility
 As of now, works with Mojave and Catalina. *Big Sur will be added soon.*

 ### OpenCore Support